Life Events - Military Service Leave

-- Contact the HR/Payroll Service Center after you return to work from your leave to ensure your retirement contributions start again and to indicate if you wish to make up the missed contributions.
+- Call the SSC Contact Center after you return to work from your leave to ensure your retirement contributions start again and to indicate if you wish to make up the missed contributions.

 - Your 5% contribution and the university 10% contributions that would have been made during the leave will be calculated based on your compensation rate prior to the leave.

 - An extra payroll deduction will be set up each pay period to make up

 for the missed contributions.
 You have up to three times the length of